dpgaspar/Flask-AppBuilder/docs/rest_api.rst

 :note:
     Follow this example on Flask-AppBuilder project ./examples/base_api/

-First let's show you a basic example on how you can define your own custom API endpoints::
+First let's see a basic example on how you can define your own custom API endpoints::